tim-smart/effect-rx/README.md

   }),
 }) {}

-// Create a RxRuntime from a Layer const runtimeRx: Rx.RxRuntime<Users, never> = Rx.runtime(Users.Default)
+// Create a AtomRuntime from a Layer const runtimeAtom: Atom.AtomRuntime<Users, never> = Atom.runtime(Users.Default)

-// You can then use the RxRuntime to make Rx's that use the services from the Layer export const usersRx = runtimeRx.rx( Effect.gen(function* () {
+// You can then use the AtomRuntime to make Atom's that use the services from the Layer export const usersAtom = runtimeAtom.atom( Effect.gen(function* () {
     const users = yield* Users
     return yield* users.getAll